obverter/obverter/README.md

 ## 🙋‍♂️ What I am:

-I'm an overenthusiastic data herder who spends a shedload of time worrying about **[ergodic fiction](https://en.wikipedia.org/wiki/Ergodic_literature)** and **[baseball](https://www.fangraphs.com/)**, and I am an indiscriminate connoisseur of **[valueless trivia](https://en.wikipedia.org/wiki/Wikipedia:Random)**.
+I'm an overenthusiastic data herder who spends a shedload of time worrying and writing about, among other things, **[ergodic fiction](https://en.wikipedia.org/wiki/Ergodic_literature)** and **[millionaires standing around outside in their pajamas](https://www.fangraphs.com/)**.

+I am a shameless dilettante, and I am an indiscriminate connoisseur of **[pub trivia](https://en.wikipedia.org/wiki/Wikipedia:Random)**.

-I enjoy photoshopping my friends and loved ones into pictures of places they've never been, having those creations printed and at a print lab and tastefully framed, and then covertly [droplifting](https://en.wiktionary.org/wiki/droplifting#:~:text=Noun,form%20of%20countercultural%20performance%20art) those lies onto a wall, desk, or mantle in their home.
+When I'm not being productive, I enjoy photoshopping my friends and loved ones into pictures of places they've never been, sending those files to a print lab to be rendered and tastefully framed, and then covertly [droplifting](https://en.wiktionary.org/wiki/droplifting#:~:text=Noun,form%20of%20countercultural%20performance%20art) those lies onto a wall, desk, or mantle in their home.
+Some have hung unnoticed for ***years***.

-In my free time, I run a small [engineering consulting company](https://www.readylimit.com/) and frisbee my [dog](https://www.instagram.com/dangerkermit).
+In my free time, I run a boutique [environmental engineering consultancy](https://www.readylimit.com/), collect hobbies, and frisbee my [dog](https://www.instagram.com/dangerkermit) into the Shadow Realm.

 ## 🧑‍💻 What I do:

 I find and write about interesting, albiet often broadly inconsequential [data](https://miro.medium.com/max/1050/1*6c9bsATfG5snMP-j4RT2cw.png)[^1] or **[anomalies](https://www.washingtonpost.com/wp-dyn/content/article/2007/08/10/AR2007081001606_pf.html)**.

-If there existed a single screengrab that comprised the intersection of my journalistic interests, intellectual passions, irreverential jollifications, and celebrations of the remarkable — no matter how small — it might look something like this:
+If there existed a single screengrab that comprised the intersection of my journalistic interests, intellectual passions, irreverential jollifications, and penchant to celebrate the irremarkable — it might look something like this:

 ![IMG_3425](https://user-images.githubusercontent.com/48364609/174190731-b3bd5168-404d-482f-9e3a-48be25194280.jpeg)
 [^1]: This isn't my work.
 But I wish it was. (credit: [Mike Beneschan](https://mikebeneschan.medium.com/))